jskonhovd/sklearn_mempy/README.md

 sklearn_mempy
 =============

-A quick introduction to Machine Learning using sklearn and numpy.
+A quick introduction to Machine Learning using scikit-learn.